People are poorly equipped to detect AI-powered voice clones

+The question then naturally arises: how well-equipped are people for the perceptual challenge of distinguishing real from AI-generated content?
+The answer, of course, depends on both the quality of the fake and the modality of the media.
+For example, studies focusing on visual perception of images of people have concluded that participants are at chance at distinguishing real and AI-generated head shots~\cite{aisynthesizedfaces,bray2023testing}.
+Results for video (with audio) are more mixed -- likely due to differences in the types of videos that have been assessed.
+While some studies report that performance is only slightly better than chance for videos of people talking~\cite{deepfakedetectionhumancrowd,kobis_fooled_2021}, a recent large-scale study investigating how well people could distinguish fabricated political speeches from real ones report a consistent accuracy of $80\%$ and above~\cite{groh2024human}.

-On the audio front, Mai et al.~\cite{mai} report that human participants were only able to accurately distinguish real from AI-generated voices with an accuracy of $70.4\%$.
+Here, we focus on people's ability to distinguish real voices from AI-generated voice clones, as would be required to detect a fraudulent phone call or voicemail.
+Interestingly, prior work suggests that people are better at this task than detection of AI-manipulated images, but can still often be tricked.
+For example, Mai et al.~\cite{mai} report that human participants were able to accurately distinguish real voices from AI-generated voice clones with an accuracy of $70.4\%$.
 This study, however, only used a single English and a single Chinese speaker identity, and the spoken phrases consisted of a single sentence ranging in length from $2$ to $11$ seconds (by comparison the fake Biden robocall was $40$ seconds in length).
 Müller et al.~\cite{muller} report a similar accuracy of $80\%$.
 This second study has the advantage that it employed multiple speaker identities ($107$), but the spoken phrases were still relatively short at one to two sentences in length.
-For both of these studies, the AI-generated voices were not created using state-of-the-art, commercially available techniques, and both studies focused on the naturalness question (is the voice real or fake) and not on the identity question (who is speaking).
+Mostly consistent with these earlier studies, a recent study by Warren et al.~\cite{traynor2024} found that human participants detect AI-generated voices with an accuracy of $73\%$.
+For each of these studies, the AI-generated voices were not created using state-of-the-art, commercially available techniques, and both studies focused on naturalness (is the voice real or not) and did not examine identity perception (who is speaking).

+Groh et al.~\cite{groh2024human} also investigated audio-only performance with political speeches.
+Performance when people were only given the isolated audio of the speeches was worse than with the full video with audio, but still above chance.
+Political speeches, however, are atypical given that the speakers are highly familiar to most listeners, and that political speeches have characteristic cadences and content that do not necessarily reflect natural conversational speech.